Here's what happened in digital media this week

 Happy Weekend!
-Digital Media Weekender is a collection of our favourite digital media news of the week from BI Intelligence, Business Insider’s paid research service.
+Digital Media Weekender is a collection of our favourite degital media news of the week from BI Intelligence, Business Insider’s paid research service.

-CABLE NETWORKS EMBRACE STREAMING AND ‘SKINNY BUNDLES’ TO CURB SUBSCRIBER LOSSES: Earlier this week, Comcast announced that it will begin offering an internet-based streaming TV service, The New York Times reports.
-The new service, called Stream, will allow Comcast broadband subscribers to bundle several streaming TV channels, including broadcast networks and HBO, with their internet service, starting at $US15 per month.
+STRATEGIES DIFFER AS NETFLIX, AMAZON, AND YOUTUBE COURT CHILDREN: Netflix, Amazon, and YouTube are making big investments in hopes of courting children away from kid-focused TV networks like Nickelodeon.
+But these digital video companies are following divergent strategies in hopes of cultivating, and monetizing, their budding children audiences.

-Comcast’s new streaming service illustrates two tactics pay-TV providers are using to curb subscriber losses:
+- Netflix and Amazon are focusing on developing high-quality content for children to make their subscriptions a must-have for parents.
+Both companies are pouring billions into original content, with a large portion going to children’s programming, according to a lengthy profile by The California Sunday Magazine.
+On Amazon, six of the company’s 15 original shows are for children, according to the profile.
+Meanwhile, Netflix is working with DreamWorks to produce a slew of kid-focused original content.
+The goal for both companies is to make content that’s so good that parents will be happy to pay a monthly subscription fee.

 This story was originally sent to thousands of professionals in the digital media industry in this morning’s DIGITAL MEDIA INSIDER newsletter.
 You can join them — sign up for a RISK-FREE trial now »